BelmudesLSB/quant-finance-projects/README.md

 ﻿# quant-finance-proyects

+This repository contains 2 notebooks exploring the use of deep learning methods for portfolio allocation and trading strategies, with a focus on Long Short-Term Memory (LSTM) networks.

 01_lstm_intro.ipynb

 This notebook introduces a complete, end-to-end implementation of an LSTM forecasting model in PyTorch.
 It starts by generating synthetic time-series data with trends, cycles, and noise, then builds an LSTM network to learn one-step-ahead predictions.